-Kenneth L. Huff, a National Board Certified Teacher earned his Master of Science in Education from the State University of New York College at Buffalo.
+Kenneth L. Huff, a National Board Certified Teacher in early adolescence science, earned his Master of Science in Education from the State University of New York College at Buffalo.
 He graduated cum laude from the same institution with a Bachelor of Science in Education.
-Additional continuing education includes graduate classes in Earth Systems Science, Astronomy Principles for the Classroom, Sensing, Analyzing, and Forecasting Weather, and International Polar Year STEM Polar Connections.
-Huff has also completed many institutes on enhancing classroom instruction.
+Additional continuing education includes graduate classes in Bioenergy and Biofuels, Earth Systems Science, Astronomy Principles for the Classroom, Sensing, Analyzing, and Forecasting Weather, and International Polar Year STEM Polar Connections.
+Huff has also completed many institutes on enhancing classroom instruction and improving student achievement.

-Huff has received numerous awards, including: The Presidential Award for Excellence in Mathematics and Science Teaching, The American Institute of Aeronautics and Astronautics Educator Achievement Award, the National Science Teachers Association Outstanding Aerospace Educator Award, and the Science Teachers Association of New York State Excellence in Science Teaching Award.
+Huff has received numerous awards, including: The Presidential Award for Excellence in Mathematics and Science Teaching, The American Institute of Aeronautics and Astronautics Educator Achievement Award, the National Science Teachers Association Outstanding Aerospace Educator Award and PASCO STEM Educator Award, The Douglas B. Seager Award for Outstanding Contributions to Science Education, and the Science Teachers Association of New York State Excellence in Science Teaching Award.
 Huff has been inducted into the prestigious Crown Circle by the National Congress on Aviation and Space Education.
 He has received an Aerospace Education Excellence Award from the Civil Air Patrol and was named New York State Teacher of the Year by the Air Force Association.